-For a full Curriculum Vitae, please send your request to Serena.R.Chopra@gmail.com
+For a full Curriculum Vitae, please submit a request.

 Teaching and Research Interests